Skip to main content

 Maryland Voting Guide

-Welcome to FindLaw’s Maryland Voter Guide.
-Find answers to your questions about voting in the next Maryland election, voter registration, voter eligibility, registration deadlines, mail-in and in-person voting, special accommodations for disabled Maryland voters, and what you can do if you see illegal activity at the polls.
+This article addresses common questions about Maryland’s election laws, voter registration, voter eligibility, and registration deadlines.
+We will also discuss Maryland’s laws regarding mail-in and in-person voting, special accommodations for disabled Maryland voters, and what to do if you see illegal activity at the polls.

-To be eligible to vote in Maryland, you must be a U.S. citizen residing in Maryland.
-You must also be at least 18 years old on Election Day.
+To be eligible to vote in Maryland, you must be a U.S. citizen residing in Maryland and at least 18 years old on Election Day.
+You must also meet the following requirements to participate in general elections in the State of Maryland:

 How To Register in Maryland